Warm-Start Variational Quantum Policy Iteration: Preliminaries and Method Description

 This application of quantum policy evaluation and classical policy improvement is repeated iteratively.
 The initial parameters for the first policy evaluation step $\bm{\alpha}_{\mathrm{init}}^{0}$ are drawn uniformly at random from $\left[ 0, 2 \pi \right]$, and trained to $\bm{\alpha}_*^{0}$ (up to an arbitrary small error threshold).
 Due to policy iteration updating the value function and associated greedy policy step by step, the greedy actions between successive cycles only change for a limited number of states.
 Therefore, we assume that $| Q_{\pi^{0}} \rangle \equiv |x(\bm{\alpha}_*^{0})\rangle$ is reasonably close to $\ket{Q_{\pi^{1}}}$.
 Similarly, $\ket{Q_{\pi^{i}}}$ should be close to $\ket{Q_{\pi^{i+1}}}$ for each two consecutive iterations.
 Exploiting this, we formulate \gls{wsvarqpi} by initializing the variational parameters

 with $\bm{\alpha}_{\mathrm{init}}^{0}$ selected randomly as described above.
 This procedure is also sketched in~\cref{fig:vqpi}.
 Policy evaluation and improvement is repeated to convergence, i.e.\ until $\pi^{i+1}(s) = \pi^{i}(s)$ for all non-terminal states $s$.
-We demonstrate in~\cref{subsec:warm_start}, that the proposed \gls{wsvarqpi} strategy in fact enhances the resource efficiency compared to standard \gls{varqpi}.
+We demonstrate in~\cref{subsec:warm_start}, that the proposed \gls{wsvarqpi} strategy in fact enhances the resource efficiency compared to standard \gls{varqpi}, which is consistent with results on warm-start approaches for other types of variational algorithms~\cite{Niu_2023,Truger_2024}.

 The improvement regarding time complexity over classical policy iteration depends on the speed-up gained by using the variational \gls{lse} solver, which has empirically shown to be super-polynomial under certain conditions~\cite{Bravo_2023} -- further investigated in~\cref{app:sparsity,app:condition_number}.
 Furthermore, it is possible to implement an $N \times N$ system using only $\log_2{N}$ qubits, providing an exponential improvement w.r.t.\ space complexity.